claudioperez/OpenSeesRT/EXAMPLES/WikiScripts/Chopra-10.4/README.md

 <h2 id="create_the_model">Create the model</h2>

-Spatial dimension of the model and number of degrees-of-freedom (DOF) at nodes are defined using <a href="model_command" title="wikilink">model</a> command.
+Spatial dimension of the model and number of degrees-of-freedom (DOF) at nodes are defined using <a href="model_command">model</a> command.
 In this example we have 2D model with 3 DOFs at each node.
 This is defined in the following way:

 ```tcl